gilbox/spark-scroll/README.md

 ## spark-scroll-bind-once: One-Time Binding

 If you are using a version of angular (<=1.3) which doesn't support one-time lazy binding you can use the `spark-scroll-bind-once` attribute to achieve the same thing.
-Because `kapi-scroll` will create a rather expensive deep watch for the `spark-scroll(-animate)` attribute, it's a good idea to use one-time binding whenever possible.
+Because `spark-scroll` will create a rather expensive deep watch for the `spark-scroll(-animate)` attribute, it's a good idea to use one-time binding whenever possible.